dvizzini/Util/README.md

 The Knapsack class is an extention of arraylist that onld holds only itmems that implement the KnapsackItem interface and executes the knapsack algorithm to efficiently pack these items.

 A jar of the latest code is added for convenience.
-You can link to the attached doc and src directories to sync your IDE with the javadocs and source files, respectively.
+You can link to the attached `doc/` and `src/` directories to sync your IDE with the javadocs and source files, respectively.